 This article is a complete guide grounded in project management practice and experience.

 Since this guide covers a lot of ground and is a long read, you may want to check out the table of contents for some quick jumping around.

 Many people get hung up on project planning.
 Some say they don’t have the time to prepare one.
 Others think they are unnecessary.
 They assume the project plan is a complex document; one that accounts for every minute of every day.

 In this article, we aim to dispel these myths.
-We will show you that project planning is an essential project management activity that results in some really useful documents ― documents that will help the project manager to achieve their goals.
+We will show you that project planning is an essential project management discipline that results in some really useful documents; documents that will help the project manager to achieve their goals.

 plan vb. to make plans; to have in mind as a purpose; intend